Skip to main content

 Optional Settings and Filters

-• Exit constituents on a payment, a soft credit on a one-time donation paid within the last 30 days, or a $0 in-kind donation
+• Exit constituents who make a payment, get soft credited for a one-time donation paid within the last 30 days, or make a $0 in-kind donation while within the automation

 Entry Sources for Milestones